DavidGriswoldTeacher/processing_java_template/README.md

 Open the `Sketch.java` file, which is inside the `src` folder, then press `F5` or choose Run->Start Debugging .
 You should get a window with a circle and as you drag your mouse around it draws new circles!

 You are ready to start tweaking the code in `Sketch.java`.
 Good luck!

+## Alternative Pathway using Gitpod

+Go to the top of this screen, where the address is, and add `https://gitpod.io/#` BEFORE the address of this template.
+Wait a few minutes and a full copy of this code should open in the cloud for you.
+You can run the code as above and use the VNC viewer in port 6080 (see the Ports menu) to access the visuals.